-The 23rd Law of Persuasion: The Law of the Crayon
+The 52nd Law of Persuasion: The Law of The Crayon

-The law of the crayon states that the more ambiguous the new name of your brand, product, process or form of engagement the less resistance there will be in the mind of the listener.
+The Law of The Crayon states that an ambiguous brand name, product, process or form of engagement the less resistance and reactance there will be in the mind of the listener.

 Humira, Eylea, Relimid, Rituxan, Enbrel, Herceptin, Eliquis, Avastin, Remicade, Xarleto.

-Simply looking at the brand name of the medication, there is no way to estimate what it does.
+Simply looking at the brand name of the medication, you can easily feel the ambiguity.
+There is no way to estimate what any of them does.

-And that is the genius of the law of the crayon.
-Drugs come out and there is immediate resistance to all kinds of medications, therefore those who are among the sharpest marketing minds on the planet are using simple techniques that open minds to sell their products.
+Now, look at the genius of The Law of the Crayon.
+Drugs enter the market and there is immediate reactance and resistance to them.
+Therefore those who are among the sharpest marketing minds on the planet are using simple techniques that open minds to sell their products.

-9 of the 10 have three syllables.
+It’s rather interesting that 9 of the 10 hundred billion dollar drugs have three syllables.
 (22% of words in English have 3 syllables.)
 Three syllables in a pharmaceutical product name appears to be rather magical.

 The most commonly used letters in the English alphabet are E, A, R, I, O, T, N, S.